TanishqPokharia/flean/README.md

 # Flean
 ### IMPORTANT: Flutter needs to be globally installed as Flean uses it internally for project creation
-Flean is an open source flutter clean app architecture generation and management tool that helps developers manage their flutter project seamlessly and enhance the flutter development experience.
+Flean is an open source Flutter app architecture generation and management tool that helps developers manage their Flutter project seamlessly and enhance the Flutter development experience.
 It also facilitates managing verbose blocs and cubits within the project just with basic cli commands making project management less annoying.

 ## Go Libraries and Tools used